Inventoryframework/inventoryframework.github.io/WorkingInTheSystem/AddingNewItemsDuringRuntime.md

 This means if you have a quest system or anything of the sort where the player is granted an item, you will have two options:
 1. Pre-store the item in a component and call the <span style="color:brown">**MoveItem**</span> function, but this will permanently remove the item from the old component.
 Though you could always reset the data after the function is called.
-2. The system which is calling <span style="color:brown">**TryAddNewItem**</span> is already owned by the server, and thus is allowed to call the function legally.
+2. The system which is calling <span style="color:brown">**TryAddNewItem**</span> is already owned by the server, and thus is allowed to call the function.

 ---
 ## Example